-If so, you could be just the person to join our organisation as either an Assistant Technical Specialist or a Technical Specialist.
+If so, you could be just the person to join our organisation as either an Assistant Technical Specialist.
 We have a range of opportunities covering the Information & Guidance and Policy & Technical areas of our operations.
 For more information about the role and to complete an application form please click on the links below:

 Benefits of working at TPAS include working in a values-based organisation committed to making a difference, starting with 26 days annual leave, an interest-free season ticket loan and an opportunity to join a generous Civil Service Pension arrangement.

 Completed application forms should be returned via email to: email@example.com

 Or posted back to: HR Team, The Pensions Advisory Service, 11 Belgrave Road, London, SW1V 1RB